-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Credentialed Teachers Priority 1 71% Clear and 25.7% Out-of-Field Data Source: Dataquest 2021-22 75% Clear credentials 1.2 Access to CCSS aligned curriculum 100% of students have sufficient access to the 100% of students have sufficient access to the
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Credentialed Teachers Priority 1 71% Clear and 25.7% Out-of-Field Data Source: Dataquest 2021-22 56.7% Clear and 35.7% Out-of-field Data Source: Dataquest 2022-23 75% Clear credentials -14.3% 1.2 Access to CCSS aligned curriculum Priority 1 100% of students have sufficient access to the standards-aligned instructional materials 100% of students have sufficient access to the standards-aligned 100% of students have sufficient access to the standards-aligned 0%

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Priority 1 standards-aligned instructional materials Data Source: 2023 Ca Dashboard standards-aligned instructional materials 1.3 Implementation of the academic content and performance standards adopted by the State Board.
-Priority 2 100% implementation of state adopted academic content and performance standards for all students Data Source: Curriculum Catelogue and UC Doorways 100% implementation of state adopted academic content and performance standards for all students 1.4 Programs and services will enable English learners to access the CCSS and the ELD standards for purposes of gaining academic content knowledge and English language proficiency.
-Priority 2 100% of EL students have additional supplemental supports in order to ensure access to CCSSA and ELD standards for the purpose of gaining academic content knowlegde and english language proficiency Data Source: SIS 100% of EL students have additional supplemental supports in order to ensure access to CCSSA and ELD standards for the purpose of gaining academic content knowlegde and english language proficiency 1.5 Statewide assessments Priority 4 ELA Met or Exceeded Endeavor All:45% SED: 34% SWD: 6% Hispanic: 35% White: 54% ELA Met or Exceeded Endeavor All:50% SED:38% SWD: 10% Hispanic: 40%
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Data Source: 2023 Ca Dashboard instructional materials Data Source: 2024 Ca Dashboard instructional materials 1.3 Implementation of the academic content and performance standards adopted by the State Board.
+Priority 2 100% implementation of state adopted academic content and performance standards for all students Data Source: Curriculum Catelogue and UC Doorways 100% implementation of state adopted academic content and performance standards for all students 0% 1.4 Programs and services will enable English learners to access the CCSS and the ELD standards for purposes of gaining academic content knowledge and English language proficiency.
+Priority 2 100% of EL students have additional supplemental supports in order to ensure access to CCSSA and ELD standards for the purpose of gaining academic content knowlegde and english language proficiency Data Source: SIS 100% of EL students have additional supplemental supports in order to ensure access to CCSSA and ELD standards for the purpose of gaining academic content knowledge and English language proficiency 100% of EL students have additional supplemental supports in order to ensure access to CCSSA and ELD standards for the purpose of gaining academic content knowlegde and english language proficiency 0% 1.5 Statewide assessments ELA Met or Exceeded All:45% ELA Met or Exceeded ELA Met or Exceeded ELA Met or Exceeded

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Math Met or Exceeded Endeavor All:24% SED: 10% SWD: 0% Hispanic: 23% White: 30% Data Source: 2022- 2023 CAASPP White: 59% Math Met or Exceeded Endeavor All:29% SED: 15% SWD: 8% Hispanic: 28% White: 38% 1.6 The percentage of pupils who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Priority 4 SED: 34% SWD: 6% Hispanic: 35% White: 54% Math Met or Exceeded All:24% SED: 10% SWD: 0% Hispanic: 23% White: 30% Data Source: 2022-2023 CAASPP All:44% SED: 36% SWD: 17% Hispanic: 41% White: 43% Math Met or Exceeded All: 27% SED: 18% SWD: 11% Hispanic: 22% White: 30% Data Source: 2023-2024 CAASPP All:50% SED:38% SWD: 10% Hispanic: 40% White: 59% Math Met or Exceeded All:29% SED: 15% SWD: 8% Hispanic: 28% White: 38% All:-1% SED: +2% SWD: +11% Hispanic: +6% White: -11% Math Met or Exceeded All:+3% SED: +8% SWD: +11% Hispanic: -1%% White: 0% Data Source: 2022-2023 CAASPP 1.6 The percentage of pupils who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University.
 (A-G completion rate).
-31.8% of Students Data Source: 2023 CA School Dashboard 45% of students who met A-G requirements 1.7 Percentage of pupils who have successfully completed A-G and CTE course requirements.
+Priority 4 31.8% of Students Data Source: 2023 CA School Dashboard 40% of Students Data Source: 2024 CA School Dashboard 45% of students who met A-G requirements +8.2% 1.7 Percentage of pupils who have successfully completed A-G and CTE course requirements.
 Priority 4 0% of Students Met both A-G Requirements and Completed a CTE Pathway.
-Data Source: 2023 CA School Dashboard 5% of students who have successfully completed A-G and CTE course requirements.
-1.8 The percentage of pupils who have successfully completed courses that satisfy the requirements 0% Of Students Completed CTE pathway 5% of students who are CTE Completers
+Data Source: 2023 CA School Dashboard 0% of Students Met both A-G Requirements and Completed a CTE Pathway.
+5% of students who have successfully completed A-G and CTE course requirements.
+0%